How to plan your wall or fencing project

 1. Using more grid paper, show the individual detail of each part of your fence (style, height and slope of ground).
 See the images above for examples.

 2. In order to determine the slope of the ground, place a spirit level on the slope and take a measurement back to the ground level.
-Note that a standard level is normally 1200mm long, so you’ll need to indicate if your level differs – knowing the length of the level is critical to working out the slope.
+A standard level is normally 1200mm long, so you’ll need to indicate if your level differs – knowing the length of the level is critical to working out the slope.

 3. When describing the slope, use the following indications – ‘mild’ if you were to place a soccer ball on the ground and it would roll away, ‘medium’ if the soccer ball would roll quite fast, or ‘steep’ — a mountain goat may have trouble getting up here!